 On April 15, 2021, a new putative class action was filed in the U.S. District Court for the Southern District of New York against us and certain of our officers and directors.
 The complaint alleges that our statements in February 2021 about increased visibility into revenue and the size and quality of orders we were receiving were materially false and misleading.
 Plaintiff claims that the truth about our revenue was revealed in April 2021, when we announced our latest financial results.
 On December 9, 2021, the Court appointed Bill Lu and Liying Huang as lead plaintiffs and Brager Eagle & Squire, P.C. as lead plaintiffs' counsel.
 On February 7, 2022, lead plaintiffs filed an amended complaint asserting the same claims under Sections 10(b) and 20(a) of the Exchange Act against the same set of defendants.
 The amended complaint alleges our November 30, 2020 and February 10, 2021 press releases and the April 9, 2021 interview of our chief executive officer in an article published by Decrypt contained were false and misleading statements regarding the pre-sale orders we had received and our ability to secure sufficient chip supply to meet the increasing demand for mining machines, because those statements allegedly left "investors with the false impression that revenue in the fourth quarter 2020 would be solid" and allegedly omitted that the pre-sale orders were locked in at lower prices than the re-bounding Bitcoin market prices during the third quarter of 2019 and fourth quarter of 2020, and we had been experiencing significant supply chain disruptions during the fourth quarter of 2020.
-On April 8, 2022, we filed a motion to dismiss the amended complaint.
-As of the date of this annual report, the Court has not ruled on our motion to dismiss.
+On April 8, 2022, we filed a motion to dismiss the amended complaint, which has been fully briefed as of July 7, 2022.
+As of the date of this annual report, the Court issued an order granting our motion to dismiss the case in its entirety.
+The Court granted lead plaintiffs leave to further amend their amended complaint, the deadline of which is April 26, 2023.